diondokter/nrf-modem/README.md

 ### Nonsecure

 Nordic has made it so that the modem can only be used when in the nonsecure context.
-Make sure you are in that context by using e.g. the SPM.
+Make sure you are in that context by using e.g. the SPM or TF-M.

 ### Interrupts